StefanAmur/rustbptracker/README.md

 ## Motivation

-Myself, being a player of the game Rust, wanted a way to keep tabs on which items I knew how to craft, and which items I had left to find out in the wasteland.
+I, being a player of the game Rust, wanted a way to keep tabs on which items I knew how to craft, and which items I had left to find out in the wasteland.

 ## Contributors